Interesting facts about Joseph Mallord William Turner

 In Turner's later years, his dad lived with him and filled in as his cook, gardener, and studio colleague.

 2. He formally started his vocation at the Royal Academy of Arts at a young age.

 At 15 years old he had painted a watercolor composition that was highly acknowledged by the Royal Academy of Arts.
 A couple of years after that, his first oil painting was on display.
 Turner was also chosen as a partner/teacher at the Royal Academy of Arts at the young age of twenty-four.

 He gave private lessons/exercises and got years of experience as an educator.
 Eventually, Turner accepted a position as professor at the Royal Academy, where he lectured until 1828.
 The school facilitated his first presentations and compositions and kept it on display until he died.

 (Painted at the age of 14)

 3. Turner effortlessly enjoyed painting various landscapes styles.

 His initial style was exceptionally classical and imitated the old masters.
 He was often contracted to imitate or copy incomplete drawings of John Robert Cozens, a landscapist who was popular during his time.
 Turner appeared to be competing against himself and he drew motivation from his own paintings.

 One of the reasons that Turner was so remarkable was because he enjoyed drawing and painting ‘en Plein air’, which means out in the open.
 This was unique in Turner’s day as most artists painted in their studios.
 Turner carried his sketchbooks, canvases, and paints with him almost every day and he painted what he would see all the time.

-4. His inheritance incorporated various drawings from his movements.
+4. His art composition incorporated various drawings from all around the world.